cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

    * - ``"provisioned"``
      - Number of instances that are actually running for the program defined by the individual JSON object's parameters.
    * - ``"statusCode"``
-     - The status code from retrieving the instance count of an individual JSON object.
+     - The status code from retrieving the instance count of an individual JSON object
    * - ``"error"``
-     - If an error, a description of why the status was not retrieved (the specified program was not found, the requested JSON object was missing a parameter, etc.)
+     - If an error, a description of why the status was not retrieved (for example, the specified program was not found, or the requested JSON object was missing a parameter)

 **Note:** The ``requested`` and ``provisioned`` fields are mutually exclusive of the ``error`` field.